nt-spring-2017/activities/note-taking.md

 ## My Method

-I recommend a simple method that I’ve been using for many years.
-Your assignment is try this with the McLuhan reading.
+I recommend you try a simple method that I’ve been using for many years.

-## Directions

 1. For a book, use a folded piece of paper as a bookmark.
 (Works fine with digital, too, but no real need to fold)
 2. When you come across something worth taking notes on (see below for samples), write down a key word or phrase and a page number.